JauniusPinelis/.NET-Teaching-plan/Readme.md

 #### Project

-    1. Upgrade 'Minima' to use EF core and LinQ instead of SqlConnection
+    Upgrade 'Minima' to use EF core and LinQ instead of SqlConnection
+    Extra: Research IEnumerable vs iqueryable and apply proper usage.

 ### Lesson 3